autocrossblog/autocrossblog_astro/src/pages/handbook.md

 - Cones are placed in specific configurations to create challenges like slaloms, sharp turns, and straightaways.
 - Some cones may have pointer cones next to them to indicate the intended direction of travel.
 - Corner workers are stationed to reset cones if they are knocked over during a run.
+- Some courses will be "lined" with flour or some other powder substance to visually help with seeing the course.

 ### Cone Penalties
 - Hitting a cone usually results in a time penalty (1-2 seconds per cone, depending on the club).